-The main reason for developing nipple confusion for bottle feeding
+The main reason for developing nipple confusion for bottle-feeding

-Add on this, the difference in:
+Additionally, the difference in:

 - The elasticity of breast skin vs the bottle teat.

-Usually, breastfeeding mothers face the nipple confusion issue when they tend to pump/express breastmilk before returning back to work or study.
+Usually, breastfeeding mothers face the nipple confusion issue when they tend to pump/express breastmilk before returning to work or study.